Folding kayak: Second World War

 There is plenty of documentation showing delivery of British canoes Mk 3's and Mk 6's for British Military in Australia and beyond.
-For the British led Operation Jaywick the British Mark 1 type kayaks were used.
+For the British-led Operation Jaywick the British Mark 1 type kayaks were used.

 Walter Höhn (English; Hoehn) developed and built the first Swiss folding kayaks, which were tested in white water conditions, in 1924.
 Hoehn emigrated to Australia in 1928, bringing two examples of his boat designs with him: A 1-man and a 2-man design.
 His boats were patented (Aust.
 Patent 117,779) and initially produced for sport use.
 During the Pacific war, Hoehn and Hedley's P.L. built a total of 1024 folding kayaks, called 'folboats', for the Australian military from the Hoehn design.
 Hoehn supplied the first 2 folboats for the highly secret 'Operation Jaywick' training at Camp-X near Sydney in 1942.
 Then Hoehn supplied his folboats for Cairns, Fraser Island and Mount Martha training camps.
 Hoehn's first military model designated 'Folboat Kayak Type' was succeeded by the 3-seater MKIII.
 The MKIII was successfully used in many raids during the Pacific War.

 Hoehn's first army folboats were tested at the ZES commando base in Cairns, Queensland by commandos under the direction of Major Ivan Lyon for preparation of the Operation Jaywick raid.
 They included Capt.
 Sam Carey, Robert Page and Albert Sargent.
 They were also used for training and actual use in Operation Rimau.
 At least 34 raids, reconnaissance patrols and rescue missions in the Pacific Islands, notably RIMAU, COPPER, PYTHON, PLATYPUS and SUNCHARLIE used these folboats.

 Cold War and modern use

 The Klepper Aerius II model was introduced in 1951 and is still in production.
 In 1956, Dr. Hannes Lindemann crossed the Atlantic Ocean in an Aerius II, proof of the folding kayak's integrity and seaworthiness.
 Their light weight and non-metallic construction has made them the choice of many military special forces.
 Nautiraid of France produces a special model for military use, as do Klepper and Long Haul, who supply German and US Special Forces, respectively.
 The newest design innovation has come from Canada's TRAK Kayaks, who in 2007 have come out with a polyurethane skin over aluminum frame design with hydraulics in the cockpit to make the skin extremely taut and also to change the shape of the hull for varying paddling conditions.
+Armed Forces of Poland use Hermes Sport Company custom equipment.